FAQs about changes to exam sessions

 - you were absent at the exam but have been issued a result.

-A review may not be requested on the grounds of disagreement with the marker's academic judgment.
+A review may not be requested on the grounds of disagreement with the marker's academic judgement.

 If you would like to request an administrative review you can submit your request using our online service at myACCA.